percona/psmdb-docs/docs/enable-auth.md

-# Enable authentication
+# Enable SCRAM authentication

 By default, Percona Server for MongoDB does not restrict access to data and configuration.

 Enabling authentication enforces users to identify themselves when accessing the database.
-This documents describes how to enable built-in authentication mechanism. *Percona Server for MongoDB* also supports the number of external authentication mechanisms.
+This documents describes how to enable the built-in [SCRAM](authentication.md#scram) authentication mechanism.

+*Percona Server for MongoDB* also supports the number of external authentication mechanisms.
 To learn more, refer to [Authentication](authentication.md#ext-auth).

 You can enable authentication either automatically or manually.